vidalt/DRAFT/README.md

 # DRAFT: Dataset Reconstruction Attack From Trained ensembles.

 This repository contains the implementation of our proposed dataset reconstruction attacks against Random Forests, introduced in the paper **"Trained Random Forests Completely Reveal your Dataset"** authored by Julien Ferry, Ricardo Fukasawa, Timothée Pascal, and Thibaut Vidal (2024).
+Check the paper in [the conference proceedings](https://proceedings.mlr.press/v235/ferry24a.html) !

 ## Installation